 - I am breathing slowly and calmly.
 I am emptying my head of busy racing thoughts.
 I am listening to my breath.
 I am calm, I am sleepy.

 - I am grateful for many things in my life that bring me joy and comfort.
-I have a safe place to sleep, I have people in my life who love me, I have good health, I have all the inner resources I need to deal with what comes my way.
+I have a safe place to sleep, I have people in my life who love me, I have all the inner resources I need to deal with what comes my way.

 - (A parent) I did my absolute best today.
 I couldn’t have given more than I did.
 I cared for my children, I fed them, I played with them, I listened to them, I kept them safe, I loved them.
 I now give myself permission to close my eyes and rest.

 - I am letting go of all tension in my body and mind.
 I am relaxing my head, my face, my shoulders, my stomach, my hips, my legs and my feet.
 I am releasing tension from my jaw.
 I feel very relaxed.

 - Sleeping is the most natural thing I can do.
 There is no reason that I will not be able to sleep.
 There are billions of people sleeping right now and falling asleep just as I will.
 I fall asleep every single night and will fall asleep tonight.

 - There is nothing more that I can do now to advance on my list of things to do.
 Everything is written down on a list so that I can let it go.
 It doesn’t require my attention right now.